ggilmore/livestreamerFM/README.md

 `PORT`: The port that you want the http server to bind to.

 `LIVESTREAMER_CONFIG_FILE_LOCATION`: This utility generates a config file that the Livestreamer app uses.
-This part of the command tells livestreamerFM where to store the generated file.
+This part of the command tells livestreamerFM what folder to store the generated file in.

 `LIVESTREAMERFM_CONFIG_FILE_LOCATION`: The location of the LivestreamerFM config file, format described below.